 A long layover on a journey to Barcelona gave me the opportunity to experience the Discover Doha Transit Tour by Discover Qatar and Qatar Airways.
-This was a paid service, and I was able to register for the 8:00 AM tour online and make the payment in advance.
+This was a paid service, and I was able to register for the 8:00 AM tour online and had paid in advance.
 The flight from Mumbai to Qatar was nice, but short.
 They had a breakfast service after takeoff and it was not long before we began our descent into Doha.

 We were instructed to go through immigration, pass baggage claim, and go to the information desk.
 The staff there asked everyone to come back at 7:50 AM to start the tour.
 Around 8:00 AM, we walked out of the terminal building and boarded the bus.
 It was air-conditioned and comfortable.
 They also handed out water throughout the trip.

-Our first stop was the Dhow Harbour, from where we got panoramic views of the Doha skyline.
+Our first stop was the Dhow Harbour, which offered panoramic views of the Doha skyline.
 It was amazing to see the variety of skyscrapers there, in all shapes and sizes.

 The next stop was Katara Cultural Village.
 We walked from the bus to see the Pigeon Towers and the Katara Mosque.

-The Katara Mosque was nice to see from the inside.
+The Katara Mosque was was beautiful to see from the inside.
 We had to remove our footwear and keep it outside when we entered.
 There were a couple of people there who also told us about Islam.

 We then drove to the last stop of the trip, Souq Waqif.
 This was a local market for traditional clothing, handicrafts, spices, and perfumes.
-There were also lots of eateries and cafรฉs.
+There were also lots of eateries and cafés.

 We had free time to walk around, shop, and eat as we wanted.
 I visited the Souq Waqif Art Center.
 It houses various art presentations, exhibitions, etc., representing traditional Islamic and Middle Eastern art.

-I saw the Golden Thumb sculpture, which was crafted to mark the FIFA World Cup in Qatar.
+I saw the Golden Thumb sculpture, created by French sculptor César Baldaccini as part of his Le Pouce series, installed in February 2019 to mark Qatar’s first Asian Cup football victory.
 We were told to assemble near the Police Station, and once everyone was there, we walked back to the bus.
 We got to see the Abdullah Bin Zaid Al Mahmoud Islamic Cultural Center (Fanar Masjid) on the way to the bus.

 We were dropped off at the airport after the drive back, and I think this transit tour was a good way to get a glimpse into Doha and Qatar.
 My initial impression was that it felt similar to Dubai.
 But I’m sure there’s more to discover in Qatar with more time.